WHAT YOU CAN EXPECT TO CATCH!

 Sought after worldwide, many anglers focus entirely on this elusive hard fighting shallow water fish.
 Mainly fished on fly but also plastic jigs and lures, bonefishing was largely ignored in Turks and Caicos until quite recently.

-We do not offer Bonefishing or flyfishing charters however for guests that wish to do both deep sea fishing or reef fishing and combine another day with bonefishing, we will be happy to arrange the charter with the best guides available
+We do not offer Bonefishing or flyfishing charters however for guests that wish to do both deep sea fishing or bottom fishing and combine another day with bonefishing, we will be happy to arrange the charter with the best guides available

 Fish stocks are thus plentiful and fish tend to be less nervous than in the neighbouring Bahamas.
 Good sized bonefish reach 15lbs although most range between 2 and 5llbs.
 Providenciales offers many square miles of “flats” and Bonefish are even caught in inshore Sea fed lagoons.
 Boats are not always essential!